qweasd1/CMU_SE_PHD/communication/subtype_logic_for_StructureType.md

   def m1():int
   def m2():int

-// here type B's structualType should be the subType of type A's structuralType
+// here type B's structualType should be the subType of type A's structuralType using our existing typecheck logic

-type C
-  def m(p:A):int
+// then we define another 2 types which use type A and type B type C def m(p:A):int